 My diaries (starting in 1978) span my time abroad as an au pair, my secretarial temping, my days at the Foreign Office, life in a riding school in Norfolk, abroad again in a Swiss hospital, and all the human dramas and agonies of Intensive Care and Coronary Care Units.
 Not to mention 13 years in a country ‘Casualty’.
 Diaries are the way to get hell out of your system; a great discipline to write something every day.
 And they sometimes return a lost memory or resolve an argument.

 Notebook and pencil or laptop?
 Kitchen table or study?
 Blank wall or inspiring view?

 My writing method is to type straight on to the computer.
 I can type almost as fast as I can think.
 But sometimes slowing it all down, writing by hand, makes me think much more deeply.
 That’s another exercise for a writer to learn – changing the pace of putting your words down.
 It brings up a different set of thoughts somehow, and changes the style.

 The inspiring views are before the work begins.
 I reckon the harder I work at it, the harder my writing works for me and one day maybe that radio play or novel will get accepted.

-P.S., What’s your one top tip for aspiring writers?
+P.S., What’s your one top tip for an aspiring Writer Of The Week?

 Read a lot and write a lot.
 Don’t be ashamed of what you think looks like drivel.
 From little acorns mighty oaks can grow.
 But if you don’t put the seed down on paper/screen in the first place, nothing can develop at all.
 You may never be famous or rich, and you may never produce a Great Work.
 But if you want to write then just do it – and enjoy yourself.